 Toast and soak dried chiles (if using).
 If using dried chipotle/morita chiles, scoop them into a small skillet set over medium heat and stir for a couple of minutes until aromatic (you may notice a little change in color); slide into a small bowl, cover with hot tap water and soak for 20 minutes.
 If using canned chipotles, simply set them aside.

+Finish the salsa.
+Set aside the onion.
 Drain the dried chiles.
-Transfer the chiles (rehydrated or canned) into a blender jar along with half of the tomatillos, garlic (but not onion), peanuts, soy or Worcestershire sauce.
+Transfer the chiles (rehydrated or canned) into a blender jar along with half of the tomatillos, garlic, peanuts, soy or Worcestershire sauce.
 Blend until smooth, adding a splash of water if needed to keep the blender blades moving.
 Roughly chop the onion and add it to the blender along with the remaining tomatillos.
 Pulse several times, until the salsa is the perfect chunky-smooth texture for you.
 Stir in enough water to give the salsa an easily spoonable consistency, usually about ½ cup.
 Taste and season with salt (usually about 1 teaspoon) and sugar (I find a teaspoon brings forward the chile flavors).